briankung/tictactoe/readme.md

 * User can overwrite old inputs and rewrite the board <.<

 Oddly enough, random is almost good enough to pass as AI.

+3/1/2012 11:54:45 AM
+Added some bitching and moaning.
+Look for "pick up from here" or "pick up" to pick up on code.